amida-tech/DRE/CONTRIBUTING.md

 ## Create an issue
 * Make sure it isn't a duplicate of an existing issue.
 * Include system details.
-* Paste any error output logs
+* Paste any error output logs.

 ## Submit a Pull Request